In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 Mrs. Clinton continues to fumble and whatever.

-So they the entire political class here is kind of turned upside down in a state of shock.
+So the entire political class here is kind of turned upside down in a state of shock.

-Anyway, I got to take a brief time out.
+Anyway, I've got to take a brief time.

 We come back to your phone calls.

-Don't go away.
+Next, don't go away.

 Yeah, yeah, yeah.

-I'm gonna get to Europe.
+I'm going to get to Europe.

 We still have an hour and a half here.